ent/ent/doc/md/schema-fields.md

 }

 ```
-The custom type is not convertible to the Go basic type:
+When custom type is not convertible to the Go basic type:

 ```go
 // Fields of the User.